McFlanky/toll-microservices-calc/README.md

 ## Getting Started & How to Make
-### Run docker desktop then pasting this in your terminal to boot up container
+### Run docker desktop then paste this in your terminal to boot up container
 ```
 docker compose up -d
 ```